josephbeuysmum/Dertisch/README.md

 Developmental Roadmap
 ---------------------

+Currently working on:

+-	replace Artman's `Signals` pod with own functionality.

-There is no timescale nor official plan for updates and new versions, but - in no particular order - the present todo list for `Filzanzug` is as follows:
+As for the rest, there is no timescale nor official plan for updates and new versions, but - in no particular order - the present todo list for `Filzanzug` is as follows:

 -	create an example boilerplate app;
 -	work out which classes, structs, and protocols can be made internal, and make them internal;
--	look to replace `deallocate()` functions with an improved method of garbage collection;
+-	replace `deallocate()` functions with an improved method of garbage collection;
--	complete suite of unit tests;
+-	complete unit tests;
--	replace Artman's `Signals` pod with own functionality;
 -	check whether `activate()` functions are still necessary;
 -	try to find a way to ensure the repeated `fileprivate var closet_key: String?` code can be written just once;
 -	reintroduce timeout stopwatch to `FZUrlSessionService`;